Journalit

 Save and iterate

 Once saved, future review notes use that structure.
-You can refine the template later as your process improves.
+You can refine the layout later as your process improves.

 Widget Library